 It's a lovely day at the beach.
 Sun, surf and good times.
 You're probably out with your friends or your girl catching some rays, playing some volleyball, frisbee or suikawari, and/or simply enjoying the beach scenery.

 Then he shows up.
 He's big.
 He's strong.
-He's most likely without a shirt and wearing speedos.
+He's most likely without a shirt and wearing a speedo.
 He impresses the ladies by flexing and demonstrating his strength.
 He may belittle, bully or make jealous any non-muscly guy in his presence.
 He just might ruin your day.
 You have just met the Muscle Beach Bum.

 The Muscle Beach Bum is essentially a cross between a Hunk and a Jerk Jock found primarily in beach settings.
 On one hand, he can be as dumb as a bag of hammers, an antagonist who flaunts his muscles around, or both.
 On the other, he's just not antagonistic but is a major annoyance to those around him.
 If he has a job, he's most likely to be a lifeguard (whether or not he's actually competent or just to impress ladies is to be seen).

 The Trope Name comes from Muscle Beach, a location in Santa Monica (a Los Angeles suburb) known as the birthplace of the modern bodybuilding and fitness boom in the mid-1930s.
 In a Beach Episode, it's highly likely you'll find him and his type.
 May be related to/can also be a Surfer Dude.

 - The Trope Codifier is the famous series of comic-format adverts for the Charles Atlas body-building programme, in which one of these harasses a skinny guy on the beach, prompting the weakling to train with Charles Atlas's "Dynamic-Tension method" to achieve a "Greek-God physique", turn the tables on the jock, and pull babes.
 One memorable parody had the skinny guy, instead of working out to get an advantage, show up with a gun the next day to shoot the bully, kidnap the woman, and go on a kill-crazy rampage.